TheBarbossa/TheBarbossa/README.md

 I like to code, work hard and enjoy life.
 If you want to contact me, feel free to visit my [LinkedIn](https://www.linkedin.com/in/sandis-blumentals/) and [Facebook](https://www.facebook.com/sandis.blumentals) profiles.

-My experience with the technologies listed in the **toolbox** down below.
+My experience with the technologies is listed in the **toolbox** down below.

 ---
 🧰 **Toolbox**